camptocamp/docker-mapserver/README.md

 - `IO_TIMEOUT`: The maximum period of time the module will wait while trying to read from or write to a FastCGI application (defaults to `40`)

-## Running multiple mapfiles
+## Running multiple Mapfiles

-This section is for if you would like to use more than one mapfile, or use a mapfile that isn't `/etc/mapserver/mapserver.map`.
+This section is for if you would like to use more than one Mapfile, or use a Mapfile that isn't `/etc/mapserver/mapserver.map`.

-In this example we have two mapfiles we want to use that both reference data in different directories.
-My mapfiles are `wms.map` and `wfs.map` and are located in `/mapfiles/` on the host, and the data for these mapfiles is located in the host in the directory `/mapdata/wms` and `/mapdata/wfs`.
+In this example we have two Mapfiles we want to use that both reference data in different directories.
+My Mapfiles are `wms.map` and `wfs.map` and are located in `/mapfiles/` on the host, and the data for these Mapfiles is located in the host in the directory `/mapdata/wms` and `/mapdata/wfs`.

 ```bash